gitter-badger/Granular.jl/docs/src/man/getting_started.md

 **Tip:** If you have the command `pvpython` (ParaView Python) available from the command line, you can visualize the simulation directly from the command line without entering ParaView by the command `sim.render()`.
+The program `pvpython` is included in the ParaView download, and is in the macOS application bundle located in `/Applications/Paraview-5.4.0.app/Contents/bin/pvpython`.
 Furthermore, if you have the `convert` command from ImageMagick installed (`brew install imagemagick` on macOS), the output images will be merged into an animated GIF.

 ### Exercises